jessamynsmith/django-getting-started/README.md

 ## Python Environment Setup

 1. Install python 3 using homebrew.
 This is the latest version of python, and while much existing code is still written in python 2, for new projects it is best to use python 3.
-In Terminal, enter the following:
+On the command line, enter the following:
     $ brew install python3

 1. Verify the correct python3 is now on your path.
-In Terminal, enter the following:
+On the command line, enter the following:
     $ which python3  # Should be "/usr/local/bin/python3"

 1. Pip in the standard package manager for Python.
 Packages provide useful functionality that is not available in Python itself.
 Ensure that you have the latest pip version installed: